SENIOR RESEARCH ASSOCIATES

 Margaret Wight

-Margaret Wight brought her expertise in digital imaging, database management, and data retrieval to Morgan, Angel & Associates’ Denver Office in 2011.
+Margaret Wight brought her expertise in digital imaging, database management, and data retrieval to Morgan, Angel, Brigham & Associates in 2011.
 Since that time, she has worked on numerous cases and projects, operating a variety of digitization equipment and corresponding software for the digital imaging of historical records.
 Ms. Wight has assisted in tracking and managing large collections of digital records for use by our public policy analysists and historians for use in research and discovery requests.

 ADMINISTRATION